robot hand

 • Claude

-Unlike traditional SEO, generative engines don’t use 'ranking' in the conventional sense.
-Instead, they summarise content based on natural language processing, entity relationships and source credibility.
-The goal isn't just to show up – it's to show up accurately, with current, well-structured information that directly answers someone’s question.
+Unlike in traditional search results, generative engines don’t use 'ranking' in the conventional sense.
+Instead, they summarise and reuse content based on natural language processing, entity relationships and source credibility.
+The goal of GEO isn't just to show up – it's to show up accurately, with current, well-structured information that directly answers someone’s question.

-Many of the tactics that work for SEO still apply (in fact, Google recommends applying the same SEO best practices as your foundation), but LLMs also weigh different factors.
-GEO ensures you're aligning with both.
+The good news is that many of the tactics that work for SEO still apply (in fact, Google recommends applying the same SEO best practices as your foundation), but LLMs also weigh different factors.
+A successful search program of work optimises for both traditional and generative search and prepares your digital ecosystem for the next wave of AI, including emerging agentic behaviours.

 Why GEO matters